 Robert D. Larsen is an Indigenous Archaeology Specialist for HUCAS.
 He is Mdewakantowan Dakota from the Lower Sioux Indian Community in Morton, Minnesota.
 As previous Councilperson he is adamant about the ancestors having a voice and protecting burial and sacred sites.
 His experience participating in MIAC, archaeological, burial, and NAGPRA projects led him to Cultural sensitive recovery and reburial and now to HUCAS.

 Tom Sanders, MA, is an Indigenous Archaeology Specialist for the Center.
 He is the former manager of the Jeffers Petroglyphs Historic Site and a founding member of the Red Rock Ridge Research Group.
 He has been working with Indigenous Elders for more than 20 years.

 Sofía Pacheco-Forés, PhD, is an Assistant Professor of Biological Anthropology at Hamline University with expertise in the identification, excavation, and study of human skeletal remains.
 In addition to the creation of osteological profiles from human skeletal remains, she also uses bone and tooth chemistry to reconstruct the geographic origins of human skeletal remains.

 Susan Myster, PhD, DABFA, is a Professor Emerita of Anthropology.
 She is a CAS Osteology Fellow.

 Erin Dinneen, MA, is an Archaeology Specialist Supervisor for HUCAS.
 Her work over the past decade has taken her from Alaska to Kiribati, and now back home to Minnesota, participating in Phase I, II, and III archaeological projects.
 She has spent the last few years collaborating on burial recoveries.

-Desiree Haggberg, Registered Archaeologist 28081, is the Osteology Repository Supervisor for HUCAS and has more than seven years experience in the field and lab identifying, recovering, and studying human and faunal bone, cataloging, and performing collections management tasks.
+Desiree Haggberg, Registered Archaeologist 28081, is the Osteology Repository Supervisor for HUCAS and has more than eight years experience in the field and lab identifying, recovering, and studying human and faunal bone, cataloging, and performing collections management tasks.
 She has worked on several burial recovery and monitoring projects as well as Phase I and II investigations.
 She is the collections manager for the repository and guides NAGPRA and archival projects.

 Forest Seaberg-Wood is the Archaeology Laboratory Supervisor for HUCAS.
 She has 10 years of experience working in both the field and laboratory, including Phase I and II investigations, cataloging, artifact analysis, and collections management.